Example of logistic regression in Python using scikit-learn

 - IPython Notebook introducing linear regression in Python

-- 4-hour video series on machine learning in Python
+- 4-hour course on machine learning in Python

 Publishing your own IPython Notebook